 Nitric oxide is a reactive free radical which acts as a biologic mediator in several processes, including neurotransmission and antimicrobial and antitumoral activities.
 Nitric oxide is synthesized from L-arginine by nitric oxide synthases.
 Variations in this gene are associated with susceptibility to coronary spasm.
 Alternative splicing and the use of alternative promoters results in multiple transcript variants. [provided by RefSeq, Oct 2016]

 GeneCards Summary for NOS3 Gene

 NOS3 (Nitric Oxide Synthase 3) is a Protein Coding gene.
-Diseases associated with NOS3 include Preeclampsia/Eclampsia 1 and Stroke, Ischemic.
-Among its related pathways are VEGF Signaling Pathway and Activation of cAMP-Dependent PKA.
+Diseases associated with NOS3 include Preeclampsia/Eclampsia 1 and Alzheimer Disease.
+Among its related pathways are eNOS activation and regulation and AGE/RAGE pathway.
 GO annotations related to this gene include oxidoreductase activity and iron ion binding.
 An important paralog of this gene is NOS1.

 UniProtKB/Swiss-Prot for NOS3 Gene